za-creature/double-latte/README.md

 Q: What's the deal with `isinstance`?

 A: For technical reasons, the `instanceof` operator doesn't work with classes that have multiple parents.
-The `isinstance` and `issubclass` are provided to work around this fact.
+The `isinstance` and `issubclass` functions are provided to work around this fact.